ashok792/c--/README.md

 # c++
-assignment a  takes name and age  from user and saves the data in student.txt file
+assignment to  takes name and age  from user and saves the data in student.txt file